 If you notice new strange behavior from your loved one—such as withdrawal, isolation, irritability, or a lack of interest in usual activities—it could be an indicator of sexual assault.
 A victim may find it harder to complete simple day-to-day tasks, such as personal grooming or attending work.
 They may turn to drugs, alcohol, and other reactive behaviors to numb their pain.

 Sexual assaults can have devastating mental, physical, and emotional effects on a victim, including but not limited to:

 - Substance abuse

 Another common effect brought on by sexual assault is post-traumatic stress disorder (PTSD).

 - Repeated thoughts of the assault

 - Fear of public places

-If you or a loved one experienced sexual assault, a sexual assault attorney can play a critical role in your healing process.
-Not only will we aggressively protect your rights and well-being, we will be a listening ear and compassionate resource.
+If you or a loved one have been a victim of sexual assault, one of the sexual assault attorneys at Charles G. Monnett III & Associates can play a critical role in your healing process.
+Not only can we aggressively protect your rights, but we can also be a listening ear and compassionate resource.
 We understand how trying this time can be, and we want to assure you that you are not alone.
-Contact Charles Monnett III & Associates at (704) 376-1911 for a private and risk-free consultation to help you determine your next steps.
+We are here to help.